akave-ai/akave-docs/content/akave-oasis-protocol/data-security-framework/encryption.md

 ## Process Flow

-- **Key Generation**
+1. **Key Generation**
-  A secure random number generator creates the Master Encryption Key.
+    - A secure random number generator creates the Master Encryption Key.
-  Derived Encryption Keys are generated using cryptographic functions, combining the Master Key with file identifiers.
+    - Derived Encryption Keys are generated using cryptographic functions, combining the Master Key with file identifiers.

-- **File Upload Encryption**
+2. **File Upload Encryption**
-  Files are divided into chunks, and each chunk is encrypted with a Derived Encryption Key.
+    - Files are divided into chunks, and each chunk is encrypted with a Derived Encryption Key.
-  Encrypted chunks are structured into a Directed Acyclic Graph (DAG) using IPFS/UnixFS-like protocols.
+    - Encrypted chunks are structured into a Directed Acyclic Graph (DAG) using IPFS/UnixFS-like protocols.

-- **File Download Decryption**
+3. **File Download Decryption**
-  Encrypted chunks are retrieved and decrypted using the corresponding Derived Encryption Key.
+    - Encrypted chunks are retrieved and decrypted using the corresponding Derived Encryption Key.
-  Decrypted chunks are reassembled to reconstruct the original file.
+    - Decrypted chunks are reassembled to reconstruct the original file.

 ## Security Contributions

-- **Confidentiality**
-  Ensures data is encrypted before leaving the client’s environment.
+- **Confidentiality:** Ensures data is encrypted before leaving the client’s environment.

-- **Integrity**
-  Protects data from unauthorized modifications.
+- **Integrity:** Protects data from unauthorized modifications.

-- **Granularity**
-  Encrypts data at the chunk level, enhancing security and reducing processing overhead.
+- **Granularity:** Encrypts data at the chunk level, enhancing security and reducing processing overhead.